LC-Venter28/CMPG323-Overview---33759472/README.md

 ## __Storage of Credentials:__

  As for the storage of credentials I plan on adding most of my personal credentials to the .gitignore for security reasons.
+ But where necessary I will provide the needed credentials in order for the project to work.

 ## __Refrence List__